 in 1947, about a Coach Journey from Doncaster to Darlington along the Great North Road to the greater public.
 Now you can "Ride through the Ridings" viewing over fifty beautiful pencil drawings and colour reproductions.

 of his earliest paintings, that of Adel Church, Leeds, known to be in

-South Africa in the early nineties, has been rediscovered in his home
+South Africa in the early nineties, was rediscovered in his home

 All Joe’s sketches are in collection at Leeds Art Gallery and further works are represented in collections at Art Galleries in Doncaster, Bradford, Huddersfield, Harrogate, Wakefield, Newcastle, Lancaster and The Leeds University Brotherton Collection.
 Four oil paintings from these collections feature in the online home of Art UK.

-Originally posted with over 200 illustrations, this site now boasts almost 450 illustrations.
+Originally posted with over 200 illustrations, this site now boasts over 450 illustrations.
 We are particularly indebted to the many contributors from across the World

 who have provided both photographic and digital images.

 KEEP 'EM COMING!
 THANK YOU